SharkTal/ownserver/README.md

 ## Getting your Digital Ocean credits

 Find Digital Ocean under student pack and copy your promotion code.
 Go to [https://www.digitalocean.com/](https://www.digitalocean.com/) to create your account.
 You have to insert a valid credit card or a PayPal account during registeration.
-When filling the billing information you can also add your student pack promotion code to get $50 of credits for free.
+When opening billing information you can also add your student pack promotion code to get $50 of credits for free.

 ## Getting a domain from Namecheap
 Namecheap offers a free .me domain for 1 year for all Github student pack users.
 If you don't want a domain at this point and only want your server to be accessible via its IP address, you can skip this step.